vsieplus/AI-CS/data/README.md

 your own datasets.
 This script will also prompt you for a dataset **name** and ask which packs to choose songs and charts from.

-The resulting files will be stored in `dataset/subsets/name` and will act as metadata to be used when training is initiated for a particular model (see `train/`).
+The resulting file will be stored in `dataset/subsets/name.json` and will act as metadata to be used when training is initiated for a particular model (see `train/`).